arpa2001/TataPlayStint1/IT_Design/IT_Design_Doc.md

 ## Workflow

 - Following diagram shares the code flow:

     ![Workflow](IT_Design-WorkflowJPG.jpg)

+- For the step "Fetching a Complaint in the URI" in the above flowchart, make sure to identify every complaint with a unique field that will be provided from the website.

 - Codes should create `.json` file in the following format:

     |Parameter|Description|Type|
     |---|---|:---:|